M-o-h-a-n-S-i-n-g-h/M-o-h-a-n-S-i-n-g-h/README.md

 - Waking up earlier to make good use of the day
 - Coding at least 4-5 hours a day
 - Exercising 3 days a week
-- Improving my CV with some education apart from university
+- Improving my CV with some education apart from college

 #### :computer: Programming languages and tools:
 <p>